Whole Spice-crusted Moroccan Chicken

 - 1 teaspoon peppercorns Add to list

-- 1 tablespoon lemon zest (or 2 strips lemon peel, about 1/3-inch wide) Add to list
+- 1 tablespoon fresh lemon zest Add to list

 - 1 teaspoon sea salt Add to list